r-the-thinker/LoaderThread/README.md

 Just something to so save time when wanting to execute functions in the background.
 <br/>
 <br/>
-loadQueue start's a new thread evey time
+execChain start's a new thread evey time

 ```python